microsoft/vcpkg-docs/vcpkg/users/buildsystems/msbuild-integration.md

 This integration method automatically adds vcpkg-installed packages to the following project properties:
 Include Directories, Link Directories, and Link Libraries.
 Additionally, this creates a post-build action that ensures that any required DLLs are copied into the build output folder.
-This works for all solutions and projects using VS2015 or newer.
+This works for all solutions and projects using Visual Studio 2015 or newer.

 This is all you need to do for the vast majority of libraries.
 However, some libraries perform conflicting behaviors, such as redefining `main()`.
 Since you need to choose per-project which of these conflicting options you want, you must manually add those libraries to your linker inputs.

-Here is a not an exhaustive list of examples where manual linking is necessary:
+Here are some examples where manual linking is necessary (not an exhaustive list):

 - Gtest provides `gtest`, `gmock`, `gtest_main`, and `gmock_main`
 - SDL2 provides `SDL2main`